 CSF has 4 national strategic partnerships to help share resources, knowledge and best practice on (DWPA) more widely.
 Details are available in the links below:

 - The Agriculture and Horticulture Development Board

 - Professional Nutrient Management Group

 - The Rivers Trust

 - The Voluntary Initiative

-In addition to the priority catchments there are 9in the CSF scheme continuing to provide advice to farmers on the Capital Grant Scheme.
+In addition to the priority catchments there are 10in the CSF scheme continuing to provide advice to farmers on the Countryside Stewardship water capital grants.